epanal/uop-capstone-g10/data_wrangling/README - Downloading Standardized Assessment Files.md

 - `YYYYMMDD`: The date of the **first recorded assessment** of that type

 ### 5. **Organize the File**
-  1. Move the renamed file into the appropiate folder based on its assessment type:
+  1. Move the renamed file into the appropiate folder based on its assessment type.
   2. Repeat this process for other assessment types.
 At most, you should export one file per asasessment type per patient, with a maximum of six files per patient.